getgrav/grav-learn/pages/12.migration/01.drupal7tograv/docs.16.md

 3. Enable the grav_export module either via `drush en grav_export -y` or the administration GUI.
 4. Run `drush grav_export_all`, or its alias `drush gravea`, to export all items.
 See other options below.
 5. Exported files are located at `[DRUPAL_ROOT]/sites/default/files/grav_export/EXPORT`
-6. The Grav plugin [https://github.com/david-szabo97/grav-plugin-admin-addon-user-manager](admin-addon-user-manager) is recommended to view and manage users.
-7. Follow the steps below for importing the data into Grav.
+6. Follow the steps below for importing the data into Grav.

 ===